History of diabetes: Pancreatic extracts before insulin

 The limit to early diabetes control was partly due to the common-sense assumption that the stomach was wholly responsible for nutrient metabolism.
 As physiologists came to better understand the metabolic role of other organs, they began to hypothesize alternative causes for the disease.
 Through accumulating evidence, it was established that the "cause" of diabetes could be localized to the pancreas, then to its internal secretion (see: History of diabetes#Pathophysiology#Role of the pancreas).
 These findings fueled attempts to treat diabetes in animals and humans with direct extracts from the pancreas, by no less than 400 researchers according to historian Michael Bliss.

 In the early 1900s, Georg Ludwig Zuelzer experimented extensively with pancreatic extracts.
 After initial tests on rabbits, he injected his extracts (which he called acomatol) on humans to clear but inconsistent success and severe side-effects.
 He nonetheless took out an American patent on his yet-problematic extracts.
 Unfortunately, Zuelzer was ultimately unable to purify the extract due to difficulty obtaining pancreases, a lack of funding, and interruption by World War I. Ernest Lyman Scott, studying at the University of Chicago between 1911 and 1912, also obtained some promising results but was discouraged from continuing.

-In 1913, John James Rickard MacLeod, at the time several years into research in the area of carbohydrate metabolism and blood sugar behaviour, synthesized the state of research in Diabetes: Its Pathological Physiology.
+In 1913, John MacLeod, at the time several years into research in the area of carbohydrate metabolism and blood sugar behaviour, synthesized the state of research in Diabetes: Its Pathological Physiology.
 He concluded that there was an internal secretion of the pancreas, but suggested several reasons why it may never be captured in a pancreatic extract.
 Between 1910 and 1920, techniques for measuring blood sugar (glucose test) were rapidly improved, allowing experiments to be conducted with greater efficiency and precision.
 These developments also helped establish the notion that high blood sugar levels (hyperglycemia), rather than glycosuria, was the important condition to be relieved.

 Working at the Rockefeller Institute for Medical Research between 1915–1919, Israel Kleiner reported convincing results on the effect of ground pancreas solutions on blood sugar levels, using rigorous experimental controls which "theoretically... support[ed] the internal secretion hypothesis of the origin of diabetes" and "practically... suggest[ed] a possible therapeutic application."
 He discontinued this work upon leaving Rockefeller institute in 1919, for reasons not clearly known.
 Romanian scientist Nicolae Paulescu, another notable figure in the search for the anti-diabetic factor, began experimenting in 1916 using a slightly saline pancreatic solution like Kleiner's.
 After being interrupted by the Battle of Bucharest and the postwar turmoil, he published his first results in French in 1920 and 1921.
 His extracts resulted in clear reduction of blood and urinary sugar in the tested dogs, but had no immediate effect in his human patients (through rectal injection) that could not be duplicated by doses of saline alone.
 Paulescu took out a Romanian patent on his solution (which he called "pancréine") and method of production, but during the next year, made no further progress with his work due to a lack of funding.